Plotting and piloting

 The modern chart shows us positions of many recognizable aids to navigationaids to navigation like churches and lighthouses, which facilitate the approach to a coastal area.
 This concept originated from a chart by Waghenaer and proved a milestone in the development of European cartography.

-These advancements enable us to find the angle between the North and for example an offshore platform, as seen from our position.
+These advancements enable us to find the angle between the north and for example an offshore platform, as seen from our position.

 Navigation – bearings – LOP